Dropshipping: selling products online

 - You do not keep any products in stock yourself, so you do not have to rent or purchase storage space.

 - You run no procurement risk.
 You pay your supplier only after your customer buys the product from your online shop.
-Your selling price consists of the purchase price, order fulfillment costs and shipping by your dropship supplier, plus your profit margin.
+Your selling price consists of the purchase price, order fulfilment costs and shipping by your dropship supplier, plus your profit margin.

 - You do not need staff to pack and ship the order to the customer.